"Life is really simple, but we insist on making it complicated."

 This approach works for any question you have and applies to all aspects of your life: Does this work for me or not?

-1. Take responsibility for everything that happens in your life.
-Start with yourself.
+1. Start with yourself: Take full responsibility for everything that happens in your life.
 No excuses, no blaming, no complaining.

 Each one of us must take this inward journey alone because no one else can do it for us.
 You can’t live the same old life and expect to be liberated.
 Changes have to be made within yourself.
 And it is up to you to make these changes, nobody can do it for you.